AstraZeneca vaccinations resume in Europe after clot scare - WTMJ

 He said Italy needed to more than double the 200,000 vaccinations per day the country had reached before the suspension to reach its goal of inoculating 80% of the population by September.

-Health experts have expressed concern that even though the suspensions were brief, they would damage confidence in the vaccine at a time when many people are already hesitant to take a shot that was developed so quickly.
-While many EU countries have struggled with such reluctance, it’s even more of a worry in developing nations that may not have any other choice of vaccine.
-AstraZeneca, which is cheaper and easier to store than many rival products, is key to vaccination drives in many poorer countries.

-Amid these concerns, several politicians got the shot Friday, including French Prime Minister Jean Castex, Slovenia’s president and prime minister, and a German state governor.
-British Prime Minister Boris Johnson also plans to.
-Britain never suspended use of AstraZeneca.
+Amid these concerns, several politicians got the shot Friday, including French Prime Minister Jean Castex; Slovenian President Borut Pahor and Prime Minister Janez Jansa; and a German state governor.

-Castex, 55, said he wanted to show full confidence in the shot.
-The former director of the Pasteur Institute, Patrick Berche, told BFMTV the move was “a very beautiful gesture.”
-But some French might look askance since he was the first to get a dose after the suspension.

 France restarted the vaccine with some restrictions that seemed aimed at reducing the risk of potential side effects even further.